ubsuny/CP1-24-HW5/README.md

 This Homework is seperated into three task groups (data collection, data preparation, and data presentation)

 ## Task group 1 data collection (3 members)
-Check the license for the available data and add an appropiate license / NOTES for the repository
+Check the license for the available data and add an appropiate license / NOTES for the repository.
+For the data use a common layout (columns and rows) and to add to the repository use `pandas.DataFrame.to_pickle` (see https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_pickle.html)
-- Collect the CO2 data of the Mount Lua observatory (1 member due Monday 2pm)
+- Collect the CO2 data of the Mount Lua observatory and store in the repository as a pandas dataframe (1 member due Monday 2pm)
-- Collect the CO2 data in the same time range (minimum of 5 years) of one station on each continent available (1 member due Wednesday 2pm)
+- Collect the CO2 data in the same time range (minimum of 5 years) of one station on each continent available and store in the repository as a pandas dataframe (1 member due Wednesday 2pm)
-- Collect the methane data in the same time range (minimum of 5 years) of one station on each continent available (1 member due Wednesday 2pm)
+- Collect the methane data in the same time range (minimum of 5 years) of one station on each continent available and store in the repository as a pandas dataframe (1 member due Wednesday 2pm)

 ## Task group 2 data preparation (5 members)
 Work on one single data preparation module called `preparation.py`  that contains the following functions: